evaristoc/reversing/_posts/2023-10-07-a-perlin-flow-field-with-canvas-shaders-and-threejs-01.markdown

 </table>
 </div>

-What I would like to point out is the `hairs.map(hair => hair.draw())`, which is the draw of each stroke.
-No less important though is what it goes with the **perlinContext** and the value assignment to the global **perlinImgData** which is parameter of the Hair's **draw method**.
-For the purpose of this example we left the values of the **perlinImgData** all as zero, but if you check Darryl's code and see carefully you will notice that the perlinImgData is feeding data to the draw function and therefore to the position of the hairs in the circle.
+One nice element of the functionality was the way Darryl drew the strokes (`hairs.map(hair => hair.draw())`).
+Something I also want to bring attention to is what happens with the **perlinContext** as well as the value assignment to the global **perlinImgData** in the Hair's **draw method**.
+For the sake of this example we left the values of the **perlinImgData** variables at zero.
+However, close examination of  Darryl's code makes clear that the perlinImgData is feeding data to the **draw** function and therefore affecting the position of the hairs in the circle.

 # So...
 What did we learn from this code?